 For the sake of geopolitical benefits, Gedroits was ready to repent of the violence of the Poles against the Ukrainians, but no one remembers that he also persistently repented of the violence of the Poles against the Great Russian population.
 It wasn't included in his calculations.

 By the way, the ancestors of Gedroits were Lithuanians, but they finally became Polonized.
 And again, by the way, not all representatives of the Gedroits family suffered from Russophobia.
 One of the Gedroits was a Russian general, the other was an agricultural chemist.
-But, perhaps, the most famous representative of this kind, familiar to every domestic kid, was Raisa Adamovna Gedroits, the author of the New Year's song "A Christmas tree was born in the forest."
+But perhaps the most famous representative of this kind, familiar to every domestic kid, was Raisa Adamovna Gedroits, the author of the New Year's song "A Christmas tree was born in the forest."
 With Jerzy Giedroyc, they had the same origin, but in terms of worldview they were separated by an abyss.

 And although Gedroits' Russophobia was not openly pathological, this did not stop it from being Russophobia.